drfoxvet/drfoxvet-net/site/content/post/chronic-wasting-disease-anthropogenic-containable.md

 21. Blumhardt, M. Chronic wasting disease linked to Fort Collins for 50 years.
 Fort Collins Coloradoan, August 23, 2018.
 22. Fox M.W.
 The One Health: Human Disease, Veterinary Responsibilities and Our Animal and Environmental Relationships.
 J Am Holist Vet Med Assoc.
 2018;53:26-31

-ADDENDUM
+ADDENDA

 Counterpoint: Both farmed and wild deer are the problem.
-Publsihed in the  Star Tribune, Sept 10, 2021
+Published in the  Star Tribune, Sept 10, 2021

 A deer farmer’s counterpoint commentary (Sept 8, “Deer farms are the remedy, not the disease” in response to “Minnesota’s wild deer are being threatened by ‘farms’” (Aug 27) which blame deer farms for the rising incidence of CWD ( chronic wasting disease) in the wild deer population needs some clarification.
 Many experts contend that chronic wasting disease was initially spread from captive deer in Colorado, some being transported to other states.
 State wildlife management practices that foster large deer numbers for hunters and elimination of disease and population-controlling wolves have exacerbated the spread of this disease.
 White-tailed deer population now estimated at some 30 million across the U.S.is also impacting forest regeneration.